 - BWC/MSP/2018/1 - Provisional agenda for the 2018 Meeting of States Parties

-- BWC/MSP/2018/4 - Annual report of the Implementation Support Unit [in processing]
+- BWC/MSP/2018/4 - Annual report of the Implementation Support Unit - Submitted by the Implementation Support Unit

 - BWC/MSP/2018/WP.1 - Strengthening implementation of Article III of the BTWC - Submitted by India and the United States of America

 - BWC/MSP/2018/WP.2 - Article X reports: Australia’s approach to structure and content - Submitted by Australia

 - BWC/MSP/2018/WP.3 - Dificultades y obstáculos que enfrenta Cuba para la plena aplicación del Artículo X de la Convención sobre Armas Biológicas - Submitted by Cuba (unofficial English translation contained in the annex)

 - BWC/MSP/2018/WP.4 - Approach to Strengthening Measures for Emerging Infectious Diseases based on Lessons Learned from the Ebola Outbreak - Submitted by Japan

 - BWC/MSP/2018/WP.5 - Building Confidence through Transparency: Peer Review Transparency Visit at the Richard Lugar Center for Public Health Research of the National Center for Disease Control and Public Health in Tbilisi, Georgia - Submitted by Georgia and Germany, co-sponsored by Austria, Belgium, Columbia, Iraq, Hungary, Malaysia, Mali, the United Kingdom of Great Britain and Northern Ireland and the United States of America